DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Sar/Images/15-netcat8888.png "Sar Walkthrough")

-- After a few minutes we have a success!
+- After a few minutes we have a connection!
 We can run the command `whoami` to verify we have root:

 ```
 whoami